Strategies for 8 - 12 years

 1. Take breaks from your homework when it’s getting hard

 Getting away from your work and getting outside for a while can help.
 If that’s not an option, try colouring, listening to music or talking to a friend.
 But make sure you get back to your task before too long!
-Or ask someone for some help to complete the task.
+Or ask for help when it doesn’t make sense.

 2. Use games and technology to help you learn new things

-There are plenty of apps and software on computers, tablets and phones that can help with your studies.
+There are loads of apps and software on computers, tablets and phones that can help you learn.
 CALL Scotland has lots of great apps on their website.
 They have a ‘Wheel of Apps’ for ipads and one for androids.
 Ask someone to help you download some of these and show you how to use them.

 3. Speak up